 Research(Research Description PDF)

 (a) Understanding and controlling chemistry under intense laser field radiation Within the optical period of an intense laser an electron is pulled out from a molecule, it is accelerated, and then is driven back to the molecule as the laser field reverses its direction.
 The resulting high-energy electron collision results in exotic types of chemical reaction mechanisms, that have either never been observed or very little is known about their dynamics.
 These reactions are relevant to astrochemistry, chemical reactions occurring under X-ray radiation, and electron impact mass spectrometry.
-In our lab, we take advantage of laser sources and pulse shaping methods we have developed to understand and to control the dynamics of chemistry induced by strong laser fields.
-Our recent projects include study of exotic chemical reactions relevant to interstellar chemistry and the formation of H3 +.
+In our lab, we take advantage of laser sources and pulse shaping methods we have developed to understand and control the dynamics of chemistry induced by strong laser fields.
+Our recent projects include studies of chemical reactions relevant to interstellar chemistry and the formation of H3 +.
 H3 + is the most important ion in the universe because it is responsible for the formation of most organic molecules in the universe and perhaps responsible for life in the universe.
 Its formation from organic molecules requires dissociation and formation of multiple chemical bonds in about 10–13 seconds.
 Our group is focusing on fundamental processes which proceed through the formation of a neutral H2 molecule that roams the precursor until it extracts an additional proton.
 More recently started exploring the dynamics of retro-Diels-Alder reactions in radical cations.
 We have found that concerted bond breaking is correlated with coherent vibrational motion in the molecular ion.